yoogol/project-three-ys/README.md

 [x] create logic to assign a task to a roomie (FIX button delay)

 TODO:
-* handle login/register information: get user input and send into a db collection of users (create user group and save users/roomies inside it)
+[x] handle login/register information: get user input and send into a db collection of users (create user group and save users/roomies inside it)
+[] make data load for appropriate user
-* figure out date format with displaying tasks
+[] figure out date format with displaying tasks
-* figure out date format when editing tasks in a format
-* create logic for calculating weekly score and update the scoreboard
-* create logic for determining the winner  after one week is up
-* preventRegistering with the same name
+[] figure out date format when editing tasks in a format [] create logic for calculating weekly score and update the scoreboard [] create logic for determining the winner  after one week is up [x] preventRegistering with the same name

 * update points logic
 * points if task has no deadline